How to tour Europe in a Motorhome-the ULTIMATE guide

 • Learn to ‘slow travel’- travelling by van is about the journey as much as the destination.
 This can be hard when you’re on a tight schedule, but try not to overbook your time so much that you can’t relax a little or explore random things that you find along the way- like an ice cave we randomly found in France…??!!

 • Having said that, do a little research as you travel so you don’t miss some amazing places.
-We like to pick an area and then Google it to see what great adventures are waiting for us.
+I like to pick an area and then Google it to see what great adventures are waiting for me.

 New to motorhome or camper travel in Europe?
 You might find these posts helpful: